FuelLabs/fuel-indexer/docs/QUICKSTART.md

 ### 1.1 Install `fuelup`

-To Install fuelup with the default features/options, use the following command, which downloads the fuelup installation script and runs it interactively.
+To install fuelup with the default features/options, use the following command, which downloads the fuelup installation script and runs it interactively.

 ```bash
 curl \